Kikko Shrine

 4 of 9 in Iwakuni

-Kikko Shrine (吉香神社) in Iwakuni is a historic and revered site dedicated to the Kikkawa family, who once ruled the region during the Edo Period.
-Built in 1884, this family shrine sits above the former residence of the powerful Kikkawa Clan.
-The shrine honors the spirits of successive generations of the family, with the current building having been constructed in 1728 and relocated here in 1885.
+Kikko Shrine (吉香神社) is a historic and revered site, dedicated to the Kikkawa family, who once ruled over the region during the Edo Period.
+Established in 1884, this family shrine is situated above the former residence of the influential Kikkawa Clan.
+It honors the spirits of the family’s successive generations, with the current structure originally built in 1728 and later relocated to its present location in 1885.
+The shrine's deep connection to the Kikkawa legacy makes it an important cultural landmark for both locals and visitors.

 Provided through partner sites